xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 attributes and so unless there are no attributes to display, the corresponding data type data must be loaded.

-This issue shall takes the approach that maintenance and problems around lazy loading support are not worthy of the feature benefits.
+This issue shall take the position that maintenance and problems around lazy loading support are not worthy of the feature benefits.

 5.2.2.2 Model Compare
 Model Compare and merge provides comparison of changes on a per-file basis.
 The comparison is not graphical, but it is structural based on the meta-model (it is more than a simple textual compare).
-This functionality has been modified quite a bit to all features and introduce bug fixes [2.9](#2.9).
+This functionality has been modified quite a bit to add features and introduce bug fixes [2.9](#2.9).
 This feature does utilize proxies.
 Further analysis of the use of proxies by model compare and merge will be required in order to remove proxies from the tool.
-There were a lot of the features/fixes in this area, and will be easiest to analysis this further by removing the proxy functionality first.
+There were a lot of the features/fixes in this area, and will be easiest to analyze these further by removing the proxy functionality first.
 Therefore, no further analysis of this is done at this time.

 6. Design